Accessibility and disability in Brussels: transport, employment and data

 - European Disability Card: transition from 7 pilot countries to 27 mandatory Member States by June 2028

-- COCOF DPR: the text, presented on 24 February 2026, may contain specific commitments on Phare and disability
+- COCOF DPC: the Community Policy Declaration was presented on 23 February 2026 — to be checked for commitments on Phare and disability

-- Handistreaming: the 2019-2024 end-of-legislature report has not been made public; the new legislature must clarify its commitments
+- Handistreaming: the first report (2022) has been published; the end-of-legislature report for 2019-2024 has not been identified; the new legislature must clarify its commitments

 - UNIA: upward trend in disability reports (+28% of all cases in 2024)